jahudka/component-events/README.md

 **only acceptable way it should ever be resolved** - if you want it to resolve to `App\Entity\Book`, either `use` it and specify just `Book` in the annotation, or prefix it with a backslash - just like you would in PHP code.

+## Custom integrations

+You can of course create a custom integration for any EventDispatcher you wish!
+An integration consists of three classes:

+### Bridge

+The integration's Bridge class must implement the `Jahudka\ComponentEvents\IBridge` interface.
+This class is used during DIC rebuild to detect the presence of the event dispatcher the integration is bridging to and to customise how the other two classes of the integration will be created.

+### Analyser

+This class is responsible for analysing a presenter or a component and extract all events the target wants to subscribe to.
+It must implement the `Jahudka\ComponentEvents\IAnalyser` interface.

+### Relay

+This class is the only one used at runtime.
+Its responsibility is to subscribe to all the relevant events for the current presenter and then to relay the events to their proper destination when they're fired.
+It must implement the `Jahudka\ComponentEvents\IBridge` interface.